 This Chardonnay is a total CA babe.
 It’s vibrant and fresh with a silky palate and touch of sea salt on the finish.
 In short, it’s an all-around crowd pleaser.

 Organic farming practices and only 90 cases produced.

-Sustainable farming practices, native yeast fermentation, minimal sulfur added and only 5,000 cases produced.
+Organic farming practices, native yeast fermentation, unfined/unfiltered and only 600 cases produced.